ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ### Course VirtualBox machine

-Download and start virtual machine and connect localhost:8888 with your web browser.
+Download (link in Moodle) and start virtual machine and connect localhost:8888 with your web browser.
 Password for jupyter is "jupyter".

 * If your connection fails when you try to connect your board first time, you may have to download and install VirtualBox extensions to make USB connection to work.